 His tomb immediately stands out from the others, as the ceiling is entirely adorned with grapevines.
 Accordingly, the tomb has been dubbed ‘Tomb of the Vineyards.’

 The art is very well-preserved but sadly, the protective glass is a big distraction.
-It’s not clear why some tombs have glass while others don’t.
-The glass can really take away from the viewing experience.
+It’s unclear why some tombs have glass while others don’t, but it can really take away from the viewing experience.

 The Tomb of Khaemhet (TT57)